Setting Pet Policies for Your Community: What You Need to Know

 Once you have drafted or updated your community’s pet regulations, the next step is communicating the regulations and ensuring residents comply with them.

 Consistency and fairness in enforcing the rules will go a long way toward making sure all residents comply with them.
-When it comes to how complaint procedures are handled, you may consult with your association attorney or your local animal control officials to ensure your process is similar to theirs.
+When it comes to how complaint procedures are handled, you should work with your association’s attorney and your local animal control officials to ensure your process is on target.

 Consider pet restrictions

-Any rules and regulations regarding animals should be written and consistently enforced for the wellbeing of the community, but there are some exceptions association boards must consider, particularly when first instituting new rules about pets.
-Let’s say your community’s board has decided to become a no-pet community, but you have residents who already have existing pets.
-There is the option to “grandfather” them in so that the animal can remain with its family and no one is forced from their homes.
+Any rules and regulations regarding animals should be written and consistently enforced for the well-being of the community, but there are some exceptions association boards must consider, particularly when first instituting new rules about pets.
+Let’s say your community’s board has decided to become a no-pet community, but some residents already have existing pets.
+There is the option to “grandfather” them in so that the animals can remain with their families and no one is forced from their homes.
 With this option, the updated regulations must be well communicated to any new residents in order to avoid misunderstandings and exceptions to the rule.

 There is a lot to consider when it comes to pet policies within a community.
-It is a complex matter and may be a sensitive issue to fellow community members.
-In these cases, the association board must be firm and clear in its communication, well-educated on the various legal ordinances stated above, and transparent when creating, updating and enforcing the community’s governing pet policies.
-It should always be emphasized to the community that pet regulations are in the best interest of the safety and wellbeing of all residents.
+It is a complex matter and one that is usually a sensitive issue to fellow community members.
+In these cases, the association board must be firm and clear in its communication and transparent when creating, updating and enforcing the community’s governing pet policies.
+It should always be emphasized to the community that pet regulations are in the best interest of the safety and well-being of all residents.